-Working when the clocks go forward: how should employers handle losing an hour? - Personnel Today
+Working when the clocks go forward: how should employers handle losing an hour?

 Line manager briefing: Night working

-When the clocks go back, employers don’t necessarily have to pay employees for working an hour longer on a particular shift.
+When the clocks go back in the autumn, employers don’t necessarily have to pay employees for working an hour longer on a particular shift.

-Similarly, when the clocks go forward, employers don’t necessarily have to pay for a full shift if employees are working for less time; it will depend on the wording of the employment contract.
+Similarly, when the clocks go forward on the last Sunday in March, employers don’t necessarily have to pay for a full shift if employees are working for less time; it will depend on the wording of the employment contract.

+The situation can differ for hourly paid and salaried employees.
 A salaried employee is more likely than an hourly paid employee to be required to work extra hours without additional pay, and to be entitled to pay even if they work fewer hours.

 Unlike when the clocks go back, when the clocks go forward, the employer need not be concerned about the risk of paying under the national minimum wage or breaking working time rules, if employees end up working for an extra hour.

-Note: This article was originally published in March 2017 and updated on 30 March 2025.